-Posted in Books, Racing The Sun
+Posted in Books, Racing The Sun, The Horizon Seekers Series

 - Tagged African history, birding, Cuban-Americans, disability awareness, disability issues, DNA matches, family life, Florida, high school teacher, mystery, novella, organic food, romance, social sciences, South Africa, South Beach, South Miami, teaching, travel, vintage cars, wheelchair racing

 A River That Is Congo: Of Rulers and Ruled

 How much do we as Americans know about Africa?
 Precious little, as this book reveals.
 Paul Stam grew up in the Congo before World War II and heard the old timers’ stories.
 He has forged an unforgettable epic of one European’s life in that part of Africa.
 Pierre d’Entremont was born into a wealthy merchant-class family, but fortunes changed when their business failed.
 He signs up with the Belgium Force Publique and is sent to the Congo.
 Once there, he finds his role as a soldier is solely to protect King Leopold’s commercial ventures.

 In poignant and chilling detail, Stam takes the reader through the mistreatment and enslavement of the native population.
 Pierre begins to break the rules: he treats the people as human beings and learns the native language.
 His report on the atrocities he has witnessed leads to some change.
 However, the forces aligned against him are overwhelming.
 He becomes part of the governing structure and does what he is able under adverse circumstances.
 Pierre’s dealings and relationships with the Congolese are the most interesting part of the story.